Why the populist BSW is gaining ground in eastern Germany – DW – 08/23/2024

 Why the populist BSW is gaining ground in eastern GermanyAugust 23, 2024

 Sahra Wagenknecht, one of Germany's most divisive political figures, is soaring in the polls ahead of state elections, even though she is not on the ballot.
-The Bündnis Sahra Wagenknecht (BSW) — the party she founded in January by the former Left Party lawmaker — is currently polling well ahead of the parties that make up Chancellor Olaf Scholz's coalition government.
+The Bündnis Sahra Wagenknecht (BSW) — the party she founded in January by the former Left Party lawmaker — is currently polling well ahead of the parties that make up Chancellor Olaf Scholz's coalition government, namely the Social Democrats (SPD), Greens and the pro-business Free Democrats (FDP).

 Espousing an unusual mix of left-wing economic policy and anti-migration rhetoric, the BSW is likely to play a part in government building in the states of Thuringia and Saxony after they go to the polls on September 1.